utkarshware/My_Portfolio_website/README.md

     name: "Utkarsh Singh",
     heroLead: "One‑liner for the hero section",
-    about: "Longer bio paragraph for the About section", },
+    about: "Longer bio paragraph for the About section",
+    photo: "assets/images/myimage.jpg", // optional portrait shown in the hero
+    photoAlt: "Accessible alt text for the portrait", },
   contact: {
     email: "you@example.com",